zanton123/HaSAPPy/RunninHaSAPPy.md

 …
 ```

-If pair-end read sequencing was used and pair-end alignment should be performed a second fastq file should be provided.
+If **paired-end sequencing** is used alignment of read pairs should be performed.
+For this a second fastq file can be provided containing the second sequencing run.
-> **Note:** The order of file names must be the same as in  `@2C)` and  `@2D)` to ensure that HaSAPPy matches the correct read pairs and experiments:
+> **IMPORTANT:** The order of file names must be the same as in  `@2C)` and  `@2D)` to ensure that HaSAPPy matches the correct read pairs and experiments:

 ```
 Location of input file 2 (if pair-end) (add additional lines if necessary):